 Avoid These Mistakes When Working With Dogs For A Photoshoot

-If you are working with dogs in any capacity, I want to share some key things that can be really detrimental or even dangerous when working with dogs for a photoshoot.
+If you are reading this right now, and you are photographing dogs in any capacity, I want to share some key things that can be really detrimental or even dangerous during a session.

 Let’s get started!